Last week, while the children were away for Easter, the BBC's micro-television finally went on the air.

 That means schools now have only one semester to start using the devices in classrooms, and perhaps even more worryingly, this year students will be taking the devices with them when they leave the classroom at the end of the summer, that's thanks to the decision to send the devices to individuals rather than schools.

-Bill Mitchell, director of education at the British Computing Society (BCS), said: "In order to have a long-term and sustainable future, it is crucial to have a new supply of micro bits every year." .
+Bill Mitchell, director of education at the British Computing Society (BCS), said: "In order to have a long-term and sustainable future, it is crucial to have a new supply of s every year." .

 The BBC said the equipment would be put into commercial operation from next year, although there were few details on how it would work or how much it would cost.